MicrosoftDocs/power-automate-docs/articles/sequential-modern-approvals.md

 1. Emails the final decision to the employee.

-1. Updates SharePoint list with the final decision.
+1. Updates the SharePoint list with the final decision.

-This diagram summarizes the preceding steps:
+This image summarizes the preceding steps:

    ![visio diagram of the flow](./media/sequential-modern-approvals/visio-overview.png)